Is The High Fat Keto Diet For You? One Woman and Three Experts Tell The Tale

 This video features a conversation between Dr. Rhonda Patrick of FoundMyFitness.com (and an expert on aging, cancer and nutrition) and Dr. Dom D’Agostino, an assistant professor at the University of South Florida in Tampa, and an expert on ketosis.

-Without further adieu, here’s the video, and below it is a list of what was covered just in case you don’t have the time or inclination to watch it all:
+Without further adieu, here’s the video, and below it is a list of what was covered if you don’t have the time or inclination to watch it all:

 Here’s what Drs.
 Patrick and D’Agostino covered: